 Marijuana is the subgroup of cannabis sativa that includes the chemical Δ9-tetrahydrocannabinol (THC).
 Perhaps most well-known for its psychoactive effects, THC is the portion of marijuana that causes intoxication or feeling high.

 Currently, marijuana is illegal in the United States under federal law.
 Yet, many states have decriminalized the sale and recreational use of marijuana with many other states working on their own legislation.

 However, the Controlled Substances Act still prohibits any and all use of marijuana in the United States.
 Therefore, the Food and Drug Administration (FDA) and National Institutes of Health (NIH) cannot support research, including any potential funding, for marijuana—even for medicinal purposes.

 For recreational use of marijuana, fully legal states (and districts) include Alaska, California, Colorado, the District of Columbia, Illinois, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington.
 In the 2020 elections, other states voted to approve legislation and will allow recreational use within the next couple years.

 The endocannabinoid system (ECS) is present in nearly all organ systems of vertebrate creatures.
-The primary purpose of the ECS is to maintain the homeostasis—or balance for health & well-being—of all your cells and organ systems.
+The primary purpose of the ECS is to maintain the homeostasis—or balance for health and well-being—of all your cells and organ systems.